 LMS Samtech contains a finite element method (FEM) solver suite to simulate critical performance engineering attributes for mechanical systems.
 It is designed to fulfill the precise requirements of applications such as wind turbine development, rotor dynamics, structural and thermal analyses, and composites.
 Its high-end solvers handle both nonlinear FEM and multi-body simulation.
 The software also features a high-level CAE integration platform for managing the aviation engineering process.

-Femap is a CAD-independent, Windows-native pre- and postprocessor for advanced engineering FEA.
+Femap is a CAD-independent, solver-neutral, Windows-native pre- and postprocessor for advanced engineering FEA.
 It provides engineers and analysts with an FEA modeling solution to handle even the most complex tasks easily, accurately and affordably.